 Follow through on any consequences your child was warned of if he persists in that behaviour.

 Children need to be taught that they need to take responsibility for their behaviour.
 If your child purposely throws things around while angry, make the child clean up the mess he made as a consequence of his bad behaviour.

-Despite the bustle of this fast-paced life, make time to spend with your children and really listen to them when you do.
-Get together regularly for a family night and just have fun.
-When you give your child your time and take them seriously, they do not develop feelings of loneliness and resentment, which often causes them to act out in defiance.
+Despite the bustle of this fast-paced life, parents must make time to spend with their children and really listen to them.
+Getting together regularly for a family night and just having fun can also strengthen their bond.
+When parents give their kids their time and take them seriously, kids do not develop feelings of loneliness and resentment, which often cause them to act out in defiance.

-Parents must also remember to treat each other with respect as this is vital in teaching children to respect their parents.
-If children feel connected to their parents and their parents to each other, feelings of mutual trust and respect are promoted.
+Parents must also remember to treat each other with respect, as it is vital in teaching children to respect others.
+If children feel connected to their parents, feelings of mutual trust and respect are promoted.